 If you’re brainstorming clever headlines and taglines for your ad or website landing page, you may be wasting your time more often than not.
 Clever lines may grab attention, but you need to explain how your product or service provides value immediately after this in order to get a sale later in the funnel.

 Name the last time a clever headline made you say “Wow, that’s clever.
 I want to buy [that] now.”
-The reality probably looks more like this: “Wow, that’s clever.”…and you continue scrolling the page, watch the next commercial or scan the next page of a magazine.
-Or maybe worse it looks more like: “Huh?
+The reality probably looks more like this: “Wow, that’s clever.”…and you continue scrolling the page, watch the next commercial or scan the next page of a magazine without connecting to the message at all.
+Or maybe worse it looks more like, “Huh?
 I don’t get it.”
 That’s a nice punch in the gut to your brand.

 “People do not buy the best products.
 They buy the ones they understand the fastest.”Donald Miller

 The tactics of clever advertising used many decades back is difficult to use in today’s environment where our culture is constantly filled with more noise than ever before.
-We retrieve media and information from an exponential amount more channel mediums than the past, and this only continues to grow by day.
+We retrieve media and information from an exponential amount more channel mediums, and this only continues to grow by day.
 Research indicates that humans now have the attention span of a goldfish, which is about six seconds.
 You’ve heard this, right?

 With all the noise that exists comes greater confusion to a consumer in terms of what products and services to choose, and you have a very small window to do your pitch.
 If you’re going after prospective customers, you’re better off clearly explaining what you do rather than leaving room for confusion to be made.
 As the marketing leader Donald Miller of Storybrand would say, “If you confuse, you lose.”